sean0921/sac_debian_packager/README.md

 ## Benefits

-* Let install and uninstall steps more cleanly (NO MORE `sudo make install`!
+* Let installing and uninstalling steps more cleanly (NO MORE `sudo make install`!
 It will mess up your system!)
 * After installation, you don't have to manually set environment variables or `source` anything by yourself!

 ## Use Steps